 The 2022 Nissan Pathfinder is a three-row crossover SUV seating up to eight passengers.
 It competes against rivals from every major automaker, ranging from the Mazda CX-9 and Chevy Traverse to the Subaru Ascent and Kia Telluride.

 Is the 2022 Nissan Pathfinder a good SUV?

-The new model retains that high vertical face with short overhangs, and those three slots bridge a flat hood with a broad face.
+With its first new suit in nearly a decade, the 2022 Nissan Pathfinder retains that high vertical face with short overhangs, and the three-slot grille bridges a flat hood with a broad face, similar to the original.
 Nissan’s U-shaped grille flares out to thin daytime running lights like wispy eyebrows over the standard LED headlights.

 How much does the 2022 Nissan Pathfinder cost?

 Sold in four trims, S, SV, SL, and Platinum, the base 2022 Nissan Pathfinder with front-wheel drive costs $34,560 including $1,150 destination fee.
 The top Platinum trim costs $47,340.
 All-wheel drive adds $1,900 to all trims.

 Where is the 2022 Nissan Pathfinder made?

 The 2022 Pathfinder balances modern needs with legacy design cues.